The best way to invest £100k

 Should I see a financial advisor?

 Decisions about personal finances and investments can be overwhelming, especially if you aren’t an experienced investor.
-If you’re inexperienced or new to investing, or if you’ve suddenly come into money, it’s probably a good idea to see a financial advisor.
+If you’re inexperienced or new to investing, or if you’ve suddenly come into money, it could be a good idea to see a financial advisor.

 A financial advisor will meet with you to determine what you want to achieve.
 Whether you’re looking to invest £50k, £100k or you have £10k to invest, a financial advisor can assess your situation and develop a comprehensive plan that aims to hit your financial goals.
 They can also typically invest your funds and set up accounts on your behalf, making the investment process less stressful for you.